tearust/tapp-tutor/code_walkthrough.md

 - [[party-state-actor]]: This is the [[state_machine_actor]].
 # Workflow
 ## Load the UI
-There is no domain of TApps.
-User click one of the [[hosting CML]]s url to launch tapp.
-Any of the urls will work exactly the same.
-You can choose the one with least network latency.
-The URL is nothing but a IPFS CID.
+Any user can launch a TApp by clicking on one of the [[hosting CML]]s urls (there's no domain used when launching TApps).
+Picking any of the urls will work exactly the same so you can choose the one with least network latency.
+The URL is nothing but an IPFS CID.

-Note: This is a brief diagram, the real communication is more complicated than this.
+Note: This is a brief diagram.
+The real communication is more complicated than this.
 ```mermaid
 sequenceDiagram
 	participant A as Front end